harry2512tea/NoCuffedKill/README.md

 # NoCuffedKill
-A simple plugin that prevents players who are Handcuffed from revieving damage from their enemy teams (excluding SCPs). <br>
+A simple plugin that prevents players who are Handcuffed from receiving damage from their enemy teams (excluding SCPs). <br>
 This plugin also offers an option to reflect damage back upon the attacker!

 Default Config: